-Trustee Theresa Settles and her husband, James, have lived in Park Forest for close to 35 years, raising two daughters, who both attended Indiana School and Rich East High School.
-Settles is a registered nurse, and has been employed by Ingalls Memorial Hospital for the last 36 years.
-Settles was re-elected to a second term as Park Forest Trustee in April 2017.
+Trustee Theresa Settles and her husband, James, have lived in Park Forest for nearly 35 years, raising two daughters, who attended Indiana School and Rich East High School.
+Settles is a registered nurse and has been employed by Ingalls Memorial Hospital for the last 36 years.
+Settles was re-elected to a third term as Park Forest trustee in April 2021.

 Trustee Tiffani Graham is a lifelong resident of Park Forest.
 Tiffani has served on the Park Forest Youth Commission and the Rotary Club and was a Park Forest Sustainability Committee member.
 Graham was elected to her first term as Park Forest trustee in April 2015.
 Graham was re-elected in April of 2023.

 Trustee Maya Hardy was selected by board members in June 2019 to fill a vacated trustee seat.
 Maya is a 20-year Park Forest resident, holds a Master’s degree in Communications and training from Governors State University, and has been the Regional Director of Development of the South-Southwest Suburban Region for United Way of Metro Chicago for almost 10 years.
 She has over 15 years of experience in public service.
 Maya was elected to a four-year term in April of 2021.

 Trustee Erin Slone grew up in Park Forest, and after some time spent in other communities, Slone ultimately moved back to Park Forest.
 Erin holds a Bachelor's degree in Economics from The University of Chicago and a Master's degree in Integrated Marketing Communications from Northwestern University.
 She was elected to her first term as Village trustee in April 2021.